 Daily high temperatures in the park often reach or exceed 95F (35C) and remain hot through sundown.
 Many trails have little to no shade.
 Avoid running during the hottest hours of the day (10 am to 6 pm), and carry and drink water throughout your visit.

-on the trail or below the rim of Horseshoe Canyon.
+Pets are prohibited on the trail or below the rim of Horseshoe Canyon.

 Group size is limited to 20 people.
 Larger groups must arrange in advance to go with a ranger or split into smaller groups.